dfinity/quill/docs/cli-reference/ckbtc/quill-ckbtc-retrieve-btc-status.md

 | `-h`, `--help`       | Displays usage information.                        |
 | `--testnet`          | Uses ckTESTBTC instead of ckBTC.                   |
 | `--yes`              | Skips confirmation and sends the message directly. |

+## Examples

+See the docs for [`quill ckbtc retrieve-btc`] for examples.

+## Remarks

+As this is a query call, it cannot be executed on an air-gapped machine, but does not require access to your keys.

+[`quill ckbtc retrieve-btc`]: quill-ckbtc-retrieve-btc.md